ExpectationBackpropagation/EBP_Matlab_Code/README.md

 The Code contains:
-1. Real-EPB and Binary-EBP
+1. Real-EPB and Binary-EBP, in the folder "Learning_Algorithms".
+These two functions are the implementation of algorithm 2+1 in the paper.
+See documentation inside function for input-outputs.
-2. 8 binary text classification data sets that (as used in the paper)
+2. 8 binary text classification data sets that (as used in the paper), in the folder "Datasets/Classification"

 Install:
 1. Download and extract zip from github